wighawag/hardhat-deploy/README.md

 `--tags <tags>`: only excute deploy scripts with the given tags and their dependencies (see more info [here](#deploy-scripts-tags-and-dependencies) about tags and dependencies)

-`--gasprice <gasprice>`: specify the gasprice to use by default for transactions executed via buidler-deploy helpers in deploy scripts
+`--gasprice <gasprice>`: specify the gasprice to use by default for transactions executed via hardhat-deploy helpers in deploy scripts

-`--write <boolean>`: default to true (except for buidlerevm network).
+`--write <boolean>`: default to true (except for hardhat network).
 If true, write deployments to disk (in deployments path, see [path config](#extra-paths-config)).

 #### Flags

 `--reset`: This flag reset the deployments from scratch.
 Previously deployed contract are not considered and deleted from disk.

-`--silent`: This flag remove buidler-deploy log output (see log function and log options for [`bre.deployments`](#the-deployments-field))
+`--silent`: This flag remove hardhat-deploy log output (see log function and log options for [`hre.deployments`](#the-deployments-field))

 `--watch`: This flag make the task never ending, watching for file changes in the deploy scripts folder and the contract source folder.
 If any changes happen the contracts are recompiled and the deploy script are re-run.
 Combined with a proxy deployment ([Proxies](#deploying-and-upgrading-proxies) or [Diamond](#builtin-in-support-for-diamonds-eip2535)) this allow to have HCR (Hot Contract Replacement).

-### buidler node
+### hardhat node

 This plugin modify the _node_ task so that it also execute the deployment script before exposing the server http RPC interface

 It also add the same options as the _deploy_ task with the same functionality.
 It adds an extra flag:

-`--no-deploy` that discard all other options to revert to normal `buidler node` behavior without any deployment being performed.
+`--no-deploy` that discard all other options to revert to normal `hardhat node` behavior without any deployment being performed.

 Note that the deployments are saved as if the network name is `localhost`.
-This is because `buidler node` is expected to be used as localhost: You can for example execute `buidler --network localhost console` after `node` is running.
-Doing `builder --network buidlerevm console` would indeed not do anythong useful.
-It still take the configuration from `buidlerevm` in the buidler.config.js file though.
+This is because `hardhat node` is expected to be used as localhost: You can for example execute `hardhat --network localhost console` after `node` is running.
+Doing `builder --network hardhat console` would indeed not do anythong useful.
+It still take the configuration from `hardhat` in the hardhat.config.js file though.

-### buidler test
+### hardhat test

 This plugin add to the _test_ task a flag argument `--deploy-fixture` that run the global deployments fixture before the tests and snapshot it.

-### buidler etherscan-verify
+### hardhat etherscan-verify

-This plugin adds the _etherscan-verify_ task to Buidler.
+This plugin adds the _etherscan-verify_ task to Hardhat.

 This task will submit the contract source and other info of all deployed contracts to allow etherscan to verify and record the sources.

 Instead of using the full solc input, this task will first attempt to send the minimal sources from the metadata.
 But Etherscan sometime fails due to a bug in solidity compiler (https://github.com/ethereum/solidity/issues/9573).
 As such this task can fallback on full solc input (see option --solc-input).
-Note that if your contract was deployed with a previous version of buidler-deploy, it might not contains the full information.
+Note that if your contract was deployed with a previous version of hardhat-deploy, it might not contains the full information.

 This task will also attempt to automatically find the SPDX license in the source.

 To execute that task, you need to specifiy the network to run against :

 ```
-buidler --network mainnet etherscan-verify --api-key <apikey>
+hardhat --network mainnet etherscan-verify --api-key <apikey>
 ```

 #### Options